On-site support for Stratford Halo

 How will my doctor/family or friends be able to visit?

-Once your alternative home has been identified we will make sure we inform everyone we have authority to contact.
+Once an alternative home has been identified we inform everyone we have authority to contact.
 We know how important it is that you can have visitors so we will reimburse any extra travel expenses that may be incurred in reaching you, above what it would have cost to see you at Amber Court.
 If you would like to be moved to another area to be closer to friends or family, please speak to us and we will see whether that is possible.

 My relocation